cannam/sml-ttl/README.md

 To build and run tests using Poly/ML:

     $ make

 To build and run tests using MLton (slower compiling, faster runtime):

     $ make release

-Or you can build the bundled programs (e.g. example.sml, convert.sml) directly with MLton using the supplied .mlb files:
+Or you can build the bundled programs (e.g. `example.sml`, `convert.sml`) directly with MLton using the supplied `.mlb` files:

     $ mlton example.mlb
     $ mlton convert.mlb

-To extract the API documentation (must have smldoc installed, e.g. from the fork at https://github.com/cannam/smldoc):
+To extract the API documentation (must have `smldoc` installed, e.g. from the fork at https://github.com/cannam/smldoc):

     $ make doc

 Origin
 ------

-Written by Chris Cannam, cannam@all-day-breakfast.com.
-MIT licence, see the file COPYING for details.
+Written by Chris Cannam, `cannam@all-day-breakfast.com`.
+MIT licence, see the file `COPYING` for details.

 This code has something in common with the Yertle library I wrote a couple of years previously, which provided a very similar set of